Search

 What Are Fugitive Emissions?

 Fugitive emissions are the unintentional and undesirable emission, leakage, or discharge of gases or vapours from components inside an industrial plant such as valves, piping flanges, pumps, storage tanks and compressors.
 The term “fugitive” is used because these emissions are not taken into account and calculated during the design of the equipment and components.
 In addition, these emissions are unanticipated.
-As such, they are not detected by typical monitoring and control devices.
+Unlike smokestack emissions, which are released through a controlled channel, fugitive emissions escape into the atmosphere in an irregular and diffuse way.
+This makes them difficult to track and quantify, and as such, they are not detected by typical monitoring and control devices.
 Since typical control equipment and facilities cannot detect them, fugitive emissions can also be called uncontrolled or unanticipated emissions.

 Methane is the primary fugitive emission from the oil, gas and chemical industries.
 By volume, methane sits behind carbon dioxide but it has a disproportionate impact on the environment due to its high global warming potential.
 It is 28 times more potent than carbon dioxide.
 Preventing unwanted methane emissions has therefore become increasingly important to facilities as its detrimental effects are apparent.